bleviet/cvsoc/00_led_blinking/doc/README.md

 - `sim/`: Contains simulation files for the project.

 ## How to Build
-To build this project, navigate to the `quartus/` directory and run the following command in your terminal:
+To build this project, navigate to the `quartus/` directory and run the following command in your `Nios2 Command Shell` on Windows:

 ```sh
 make all